rambasnet/Python-Fundamentals/README.md

 See paper.md for statement of need.

 ## Notebook mapping with corresponding book chapter
+Note: If book chapter is missing, texbook doesn't provide one on the topic

 | Notebook ->                       | Think Python3 Textbook                                    |
 | --------------------------------- | --------------------------------------------------------- |